 Basically, the fastest (and, not suprisingly most expensive) way to get to the island from Bangkok is by plane.

-Option 2: fly from Bangkok to Koh Samui.
-There is an airport in Koh Samui with frequent flights from Bangkok International airport, Suvarnabhumi.
-The reliable airlines are Thai Airways, Bangkok Airways and Bangkok Air.
+Option 4: fly from Bangkok to Koh Samui.
+This is the most convenient, fastest and of course most expensive option.
+There is an airport in Koh Samui with frequent flights from Bangkok International airport, Suvarnabhumi by Thai Airways and Bangkok Airways.

 Once you are in Koh Samui, you can take the comfortable high speed catamaran boats to reach Koh Tao in just one hour.
 There are two boats daily.
 It is also possible to explore Koh Tao on a day trip.
 In fact most of the diving centres in Ko Samui are diving around Koh Tao and make the one hour trip every day.